Marissa Alexander case: Incident

 Alexander was in the home of her estranged husband Rico Gray, when Alexander claimed that Gray threatened to kill her via texts on Alexander's phone.
 Gray had previously abused Alexander, giving her reason to believe that her life was in danger.

 According to Alexander, she tried to escape through the garage, but the garage door would not open.
 This account was confirmed by Gray in a sworn deposition, although investigators found no problem with the door.
 According to all accounts, Alexander then retrieved her gun from her vehicle and went to the kitchen.
 Alexander fired a "warning shot" towards Gray with his children nearby, which hit the wall near Gray at the height of his head, then deflected into the ceiling.
 The single shot did not injure anyone.
-According to one source, Alexander had fired the warning shot because of Florida's stand-your-ground law, a law that allows self-defense, such as lethal force, in life-threatening situations, but a warning shot was not legal at that time.
+According to one source, Alexander had fired the warning shot because of Florida's stand-your-ground law, a law that allows self-defense, such as lethal force, in life-threatening situations, but the court later disagreed.